athenaleong/digital-garden/content/thoughts/Stream of thoughts.md

 ---

 It seems difficult to introduce interactive machine assisted learning to young children (2-3), because they have yet to develope a standardized method for communication (communication comes hand in hand with emotion identification and regulation).
-If any tech is introduced, it will most likely be some form of SaS that interface with the teachers.
-Examples could be streamlining logistics and creating personalized learning plans.
+Tech used in kindergartens mostly interface with the teachers.
+Examples are SaaS streamlining logistics and creating personalized learning plans.

 Early educators are special because their knowledge is very specific to what they practice.
 This is unlike someone who studies say Physics, who can then become an engineer, a researcher or a physics teacher.